YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Medical editorial visual showing safe car travel after hair transplant with scalp protected from the headrest

-Can local anesthesia still affect driving?
+Can local anesthesia still affect driving readiness?

 Local anesthesia usually does not create the same driving restriction as general anesthesia, but the overall surgical day still matters.
-Some patients feel lightheaded after a long session.
+Some people feel lightheaded after a long session.
 Some feel a temporary adrenaline effect.
 Some feel drained because they slept badly before surgery or became anxious during the day.

 Hair transplant anesthesia is normally controlled and well tolerated, but it still belongs in the driving discussion.
 If your heart feels unusually fast, your blood pressure has been difficult, or you feel shaky after the procedure, driving is not a good test of confidence.
 The safer choice is to let someone else handle the road.